We are now in what’s known as The Third Golden Age of Children’s Literature. Naturally the First and Second Golden Ages came before.

-What are the main differences between books from the first and second golden ages?
+What are the main differences between stories from the various Golden Ages?

-(Note: Some say the first golden age ended at the turn of the century.)
+(Note: Some say the first golden age ended at the turn of the century.
+Others are more specific.
+Marina Warner gives the specific years of 1950-1920.)

 - Great writers would team up with great illustrators

-- Industrial revolution led to advances in printing
+- Industrial revolution led to advances in printing, affecting illustration

 - The growing middle class increased their interest in education